 Deposit and investment risks.
-The Foundation's deposits and investments are exposed to various risks, including credit, interest rate and foreign currency risk, as discussed in more detail below:
+The Foundation's deposits and investments are exposed to various risks as discussed in more detail below.

 Credit Risk.
 Credit risk is the risk that the issuer or other counterparty to an investment will not fulfill its obligation, causing the Foundation to experience a loss of principal.
 Cash on deposit with the University is governed by policy that minimizes risk in several ways.
-Deposits are governed by state law which requires full collateralization.
+Deposits are governed by state law which requires full collateralization for balances exceeding amounts covered by the Federal Deposit Insurance Corporation.
+On November 9, 2010, the FDIC Board of Directors issued a final rule to implement Section 343 of the Dodd-Frank Wall Street Reform and Consumer Protection Act that provides temporary unlimited deposit insurance coverage for noninterest-bearing transaction accounts at all FDIC-insured depository institutions (the "Dodd-Frank Provision").
+The separate coverage for noninterest-bearing transaction accounts became effective on December 31, 2010 and terminates on December 31, 2012.
+The Foundation's deposit are non-interest bearing and are fully insured by FDIC coverage.
 Credit risk on repurchase agreements is mitigated by requiring the issuing financial institution's pledge of specific U.S. treasury or agency securities, held in the name of the University by the Federal Reserve Bank.
 Credit risk on repurchase agreements with the Commonwealth of Kentucky (the Commonwealth) is mitigated by the Commonwealth's requirement that providers of overnight repurchase agreements collateralize these investments at 102% of face value with U.S. treasury or agency securities, pledged in the name of the Commonwealth.